 sundancefest: in the store there was a "punky brewster" dvd with a price tag obscuring the title and at first i thought it read, "penis browser" -@donhertzfeldt

 sundancefest: ok so i'm told i'm being cut off early from the #sundance feed now for something called "the awards ceremony" #conspiracy -@donhertzfeldt

-january 22 hello from park city. weather report: heavy snow, 20 degrees, frozen hair, your windows will make long, low wooshing sounds all night. the first screening was good yesterday, saw a couple of other movies and later trudged through a blizzard to reach the taco bell at the summit of everest. sort of laying low today and also we discovered this hotel has a lord of the rings pinball game in the basement. second screening tomorrow at noon, so many things on my list to see and people to say hello to.
+january 22 weather report: heavy snow, 20 degrees, frozen hair, your windows will make long, low wooshing sounds all night. the first screening was good yesterday, saw a couple other movies and later trudged through a blizzard to reach the taco bell at the summit of mt everest. sort of laying low today and also we discovered this hotel has a sort of great lord of the rings pinball game in the basement. second screening tomorrow at noon, so many things on my list to see and people to say hello to.

 often during q+a's my left elbow will suddenly jettison my forearm over the audience's heads. please catch and return thank you